jonahmiller99/basketball-utils/readme.md

 ## Acknowledgments

-- The BPM formula used in this project is provided by Bart Torvik.
+- This module was created with the assistance of a spreadsheet provided by Bart Torvik who runs the analytics site: https://barttorvik.com